 Authors are funny animals.
 We inhabit storybook worlds; and sometimes reside in our characters’ heads.
 There’s nothing quite like the excitement of fictional characters coming to life.
-Adversity McAllister is someone you won’t know yet, but one day, you will.
+Adversity McAllister is someone you won’t know yet, but soon you will.
 She’s the young protagonist in my completed manuscript, SWEET ADVERSITY.
-SWEET ADVERSITY is a 50,000-word historical… Read More On making a character live … the inside story
+The only child of travelling Shakespearean actors, 12-year-old Addie… Read More On making a character live … the inside story

 BANG!
 KAPOW!
 The visiting author punched her way through the dreaded Sizzling Start.
 ‘Who will rid me of this bothersome writing term,’ she screamed, valiantly, desperately.
 Sorry, no offence meant to all those teachers (valiantly) trying to teach kids short story writing to fulfill the dreaded NAPLAN testing requirements.
 Teachers have SO much to deal… Read More Off to a SIZZLING START … or not!

 Ahhh, Science!
 How do I love thee?
 Let me count the ways.
 I became a scientist at the age of four when curiosity reared its head.
 It was the day my mother killed a chook.
 My father reckoned its head was still attached by invisible threads.
 Mum, who was in the process of de-feathering the chook, snorted… Read More Curiosity, dead chooks, science and the S.T.E.M. push

 That’s like asking how long is a piece of string.
 There are endless articles written on this genre – most provide very useful hints in your quest to write the genre, and most as useful as a ball of string.
 Imagine the uses for a ball of string!
 We short story-tellers aim for one thing.
 To write a… Read More What makes a winning short story?